There are many types of depression.

 Psychotic depression tends to be treated with a combination of antidepressant medication and antipsychotic medications (neuroleptics).
 Common neuroleptics include aripiprazole (Abilify®) and quetiapine (Seroquel®).

 Medication may not work for some people with psychotic depression.
 This is why transcranial magnetic stimulation (TMS) is sometimes recommended.
-TMS treatment stimulates the cells in your prefrontal cortex with painless electromagnetic pulses.
+TMS treatment stimulates the cells in your prefrontal cortex with electromagnetic pulses.

 The cells become better at regulating your mood.